Finland–United Kingdom relations: The Grand Duchy of Finland 1809-1917

-The Åland War had significant adverse effects on Finland's economy, as merchant ships, ports, shipyards, and grain warehouses were destroyed during the war.
-The attacks on civilian targets were, in their own way, one of the reasons why Finland later experienced famine.

 A1 locomotive Pohja at Hämeenlinna railway station, Finland.
 The oldest photo of railways in Finland.

-The first locomotives in Finland were ordered from the English engineering works Canada Works, owned by Morton Peto, Thomas Brassey, and Edward Betts.
-The first four engines of the series arrived in parts in Finland already in the autumn of 1860, after which they were assembled and made operational at the Helsinki Railway Workshop.
-Since the railway was a new phenomenon in Finland, the locomotives were accompanied by English locomotive drivers T. Lawson and W. Frost, who trained the country's first engine crews.
-Finland's first railway line was opened between Helsinki and Hämeenlinna in 1862.

 Count Alexander Armfelt, Finland's long-serving Minister-Secretary of State for Finland, studied at the University of Edinburgh during his youth.

 The Finnish Seamen's Mission was established in 1875, following approval from the Imperial Senate of Finland.
 It was founded to support Finnish sailors abroad, but soon its services were also used by emigrants and other travelers.
 The first Finnish seamen's pastor was Elis Bergroth, a 25-year-old assistant priest at Porvoo Cathedral, who began his work in April 1880 in Grimsby.
 Bergroth undertook pastoral journeys to Kingston upon Hull, Liverpool, Goole, and London.
 The first Finnish Seamen's Church was built in London in 1894, followed by a second one in Hull in 1887.

 In the 19th century, the British Empire became Finland's largest export market.
 Finland later had a commercial representative at the Russian Embassy in London, whose purpose was to monitor economic developments and relay information back to Finland.
 In Finland, prominent Finnish merchants, industrialists, and shipowners served as the United Kingdom's vice-consuls.
-Before the First World War, Britain had a dispatched consul in Finland.

-In 1894, Russia and France concluded an alliance.
-In 1907, Russia joined the Triple Entente, which included the United Kingdom.
-The First World War broke out in 1914.
-Finnish officers and soldiers took part in the war against the German Empire, Austria-Hungary, and the Ottoman Empire - including Baron Carl Gustaf Emil Mannerheim.